-Dr. Middleton's reputation as a surgeon continued to grow around Southern Utah.
-On a return trip from Kanab in 1906, news that he was passing through that area went ahead of him, and several people sought him out along the way.
-Arriving at Panguitch, he performed five surgeries, leaving the patients in the care of training Following that, Dr. Middleto established practice in Salt Lake City and became one of the leading surgeons in the Intermountain West.
-In addition to his medical practice, Dr. Middleton continued his interest in geology, He became friends with University of Utah geology professor Frederick J. Pack, and together they

-the local physician, Dr. Clark.
+Dr. Middleton's reputation as a surgeon continued to grow around thern Utah.
+On a return trip fron Canab in 1906, news that he was ssing through that area went ahead of him, and several people sought him out along the way.
+Arriving at Panguitch, he performed five surger ies, leaving the patients in the care of the local physician, Dr. Clark.

-Nurses that assisted Dr. Middletoin caring for local patients included

-Belle MacDonald, Belle Perry, Kate

-Palmer, and Priscilla Urie.
+Nurses that assisted Dr. Middleton in caring for local patients included Belle MacDonald, Belle Perry, Kate Palmer, and Priscilla Urie.

-In 1906, a farewell party was held in Cedar City for Dr. Middleton, who was on his way to major medical facilities in the eastern U. S. and London for additional medical training.
-Following that, Dr. Middleton established practice in Salt Lake cry and Cedar City.
-George W. Middleton died December 8, 1938 in Salt Lake City and heart allment.
-In an obiturary.
+In 1906, a farewell party was held in Cedar City for Dr. Middleton, who was on his way to major medical facilities in the eastern U.S. and London for additional medical training.
+Following that, Dr. Middleto established practice in Salt Lake City and became one of the leading rgeons in the Intermountain West.